logo accreditation for

 COMPETITIVE SALARY

-A recognized Social Work qualification (e.g., BA/MA in Social Work).
-Current registration with Social Work England.
-Demonstrated experience in child protection and family support.
-Strong assessment and analytical skills with the ability to make sound judgments.
-Excellent communication and interpersonal skills to engage effectively with children and families.
+A recognized social work qualification (e.g., BA/MA in Social Work).
+Registered with Social Work England.
+Proven experience in children's social work, particularly in safeguarding.
+Strong communication and interpersonal skills to engage effectively with children and families.
+Ability to work independently and as part of a team, demonstrating resilience and adaptability.

 Read less